Article • 8 min read

 Customer service manager traits and soft skills

 The skills listed on your resume can make or break your chances of landing a job as a customer service manager.
-Remember: You’ll need a balance of people, management, and service skills for this role.
+Remember: You’ll need a balance of people, management, and thorough knowledge about customer service for this role.

 Customer service managers should possess: